ibm-cloud-docs/log-analysis/tutorials/kube.md

     **Note:** Every time you log in to the {{site.data.keyword.containerlong}} CLI to work with clusters, you must run these commands to set the path to the cluster's configuration file as a session variable.
 The Kubernetes CLI uses this variable to find a local configuration file and certificates that are necessary to connect with the cluster in {{site.data.keyword.Bluemix_notm}}.

 3. Add a secret to your Kubernetes cluster.
-Run the following command:
+Use the LOGDNA_INGESTION_KEY_FOR_YOUR_INSTANCE to run the following command:

     ```
     kubectl create secret generic logdna-agent-key --from-literal=logdna-agent-key=LOGDNA_INGESTION_KEY_FOR_YOUR_INSTANCE
     ```
     {: codeblock}

-    The LOGDNA_INGESTION_KEY_FOR_YOUR_INSTANCE shows the LogDNA ingestion key for your instance.
+    The LOGDNA_INGESTION_KEY_FOR_YOUR_INSTANCE must match the LogDNA ingestion key for your instance.

     The Kubernetes secret contains the LogDNA ingestion key.
 The LogDNA ingestion key is used to authenticate the logging agent with the IBM Log Analysis with LogDNA service.
 It is used to open a secure web socket to the ingestion server on the logging back-end system.